AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 * [Package source files into a recipe](../models-recipes/package-source-files-recipe.md)

-Once you complete the tutorial above and have a Docker image in an Azure Container Registry along with the corresponding image URL.
-You are now ready to begin the tutorial on importing a packaged Recipe into Data Science Workspace.
-Select one of the tutorial links below to get started:
+To complete the next step you need to have a Docker image in an Azure Container Registry along with the corresponding image URL.
+Select one of the tutorial links below to finish creating a Python recipe:

 * [Import a packaged Recipe in the UI](../models-recipes/import-packaged-recipe-ui.md)
 * [Import a packaged Recipe using the API](../models-recipes/import-packaged-recipe-api.md)